srinivassaitangudu/helpers1/docs/work_organization/all.datapull_DAGmeister.how_to_guide.md

   - To see who is the DagMeister now refer to [DataPull_DagMeister gsheet](https://docs.google.com/spreadsheets/d/1Ab6a3BVeLX1l1B3_A6rNY9pHRsofeoCw2ip2dkQ6SdA/edit#gid=0)
-  - Each rotation should be confirmed by a 'handshake' between the outgoing DagMeister and the new one in the related Telegram chat `Kaizen Preprod Datapull Notifications`
+  - Each rotation should be confirmed by a 'handshake' between the outgoing DagMeister and the new one in the related Slack channel `#notifs-preprod-datapull`
   - Transfer the assignee of [#8785](https://github.com/cryptokaizen/cmamp/issues/8785) to new DagMeister
 - The DagMeister is responsible for:
-  - Check the Telegram channel for any failures from preprod DAGs.
+  - Check the Slack channel for any failures from preprod DAGs.
   - Raising the issue on Github for that failure by debugging the root cause of the failure.
     - If the issue is already raised, comment the link of the failure in the